 If your business is identified as a large food and beverage establishment, you are required to file special forms to the IRS.
 These allocations are not used to determine your business’ payroll tax obligations.
 It is reported for informational purposes.
 But what else do you need to get done as a large food and beverage establishment owner?

-The first step is determining whether you are a large food and beverage establishment.
+The first step is determining whether you are a large scale food and beverage establishment.
 This can be determined by the number of employees on a typical business day.

 How to Determine Your Establishment’s Size?